 There is thus widespread interest in understanding more about business owners, including how their behaviour affects tax receipts.
 Through this study we seek to address the following questions: how do different aspects of the tax system affect incentives to incorporate?
-How does the behaviour of incorporated business owners?
+How does the behaviour of incorporated business owners differ from unincorporated business owners?
 What do these changes in legal forms mean for aggregate incomes and tax receipts?
 What would be the effects of various potential reforms e.g. removing Entrepreneur's Relief?